aichingm/porthole/README.md

     **ontop(False)**

-* taskbar() toggles the taskbar indecatior
+* taskbar() toggles the taskbar indicator

   **taskbar()**

-  * taskbar(True) adds a taskbar indecator for the window
+  * taskbar(True) adds a taskbar indicator for the window

     **taskbar(True)**

-  * taskbar(False) removes the taskbar indecator for the window
+  * taskbar(False) removes the taskbar indicator for the window

     **taskbar(False)**